cloudstax/firecamp/catalog/couchdb/README.md

-The FireCamp CouchDB container is based on Debian.
+The FireCamp CouchDB container is based on the [klaemo couchdb image](https://hub.docker.com/r/klaemo/couchdb/).
 The data volume will be mounted to the /data directory inside container.
 The CouchDB data will be stored at the /data/couchdb directory, and the config files are at the /data/conf directory.

 **Topology**